Flu vaccines are now available. Get the details here >>

 • Conducting extra cleaning and isolation protocols

 Getting annual physicals, screenings such as mammograms and colonoscopies, and preventive check-ups are essential for your overall well-being.
-We are concerned that you may be going without important medical care for acute, chronic or preventable conditions, illnesses or injuries, due to the COVID-19 pandemic.
+We are concerned that you may be going without important medical care for acute, chronic or preventable conditions, illnesses or injuries, due to the COVID-19.
 We encourage you to contact your provider to schedule an appointment, whether it be in-person or through a video or phone visit.

 Keeping you safe is essential but keeping the rest of you healthy is too.
 We are here for you and will help ensure you get the care you need.